 - 2 teaspoons fresh dill

-- In a large bowl, add eggs, mayonnaise, mustard, onion, chives, dill, salt and pepper.
+- In a large bowl, add eggs, mayonnaise, mustard, onion, chives, and dill.
 Gently stir, until well combined.

 - Serve on your favorite toasted bread, wrapped in lettuce, or with crackers.